Junye-Pan/RealtimeSpeechPipeline/docs/ConformanceTestPlan.md

    - seed
    - pipeline version
    - snapshot provenance ids
-   - expected divergence classes (if any)
+   - expected divergence annotations (if any), including divergence class and scope
+   - explicit approval marker for any fixture that expects `ORDERING_DIVERGENCE`
+   - timing tolerance policy reference for fixtures that expect `TIMING_DIVERGENCE`
+   - no fixture may declare expected `AUTHORITY_DIVERGENCE`

 ## 5. Gate criteria

 Quick conformance gate:
 - run `CT-001..005`, `RD-001`, `CF-001`, `AE-001`, `AE-005`, `ML-001`
-- required: 100% pass
+- required: 100% pass, zero `AUTHORITY_DIVERGENCE`, zero `ORDERING_DIVERGENCE` for quick fixtures, and `TIMING_DIVERGENCE` only within configured tolerance policy
+- quick fixture metadata must not declare expected `ORDERING_DIVERGENCE`

 Full conformance gate:
 - run all suites and all cases
 - required: 100% pass with no unexplained divergence classes, zero `AUTHORITY_DIVERGENCE`, `ORDERING_DIVERGENCE` only for explicitly approved scenarios in fixture metadata, and `TIMING_DIVERGENCE` only within configured tolerance policy
+- release pipelines may extend this conformance gate with failure-injection and race/soak checks where available

 ## 6. Exit criteria before feature expansion